nicfel/Mascot-Tutorial/README.md

 ### BEAST2 - Bayesian Evolutionary Analysis Sampling Trees 2

-BEAST2 is a free software package for Bayesian evolutionary analysis of molecular sequences using MCMC and strictly oriented toward inference using rooted, time-measured phylogenetic trees {% cite Bouckaert2014 --file Tutorial-Template/master-refs.bib %}.
+BEAST2 is a free software package for Bayesian evolutionary analysis of molecular sequences using MCMC and strictly oriented toward inference using rooted, time-measured phylogenetic trees.
 This tutorial uses the BEAST2 version 2.4.2.

 ### BEAUti - Bayesian Evolutionary Analysis Utility